2015 World Grand Prix (darts)

 The 2015 PartyPoker.com World Grand Prix was the eighteenth staging of the World Grand Prix.
-It was played from 4–10 October 2015 at the Citywest Hotel in Dublin, Ireland.
+It was played from 4 to 10 October 2015 at the Citywest Hotel in Dublin, Ireland.

 Michael van Gerwen was the defending champion, after beating James Wade 5–3 in sets in the previous year's final, but he was beaten 5–4 in the final by Robert Thornton.

 Prize money

 The total prize money remained at £400,000.
 The following is the breakdown of the fund: